sarweiler/img2sassb64/README.md

 #### Custom Options

-In this example all files found in `images/icons` and in `images/more_icons` will be processed using *SASS* syntax and the output will be written to `dest/_icons.scss`.
+In this example all PNG files found in `images/icons` and all GIF and JPG files in `images/more_icons` will be processed using *SASS* syntax and the output will be written to `dest/_icons.scss`.

 ```js
 grunt.initConfig({